hyprwm/hyprland-wiki/content/configuring/core/advanced-configuration/lua-utilities.md

 ## Lua utilities

-Hyprland exposes a bunch of lua utilities for you to script your desktop with custom functionality and more.
+Hyprland exposes a bunch of Lua utilities for you to script your desktop with custom functionality and more.

 ### Convenience functions